senamihodonu/ProgrammingChallenges/README.md

 # ProgrammingChallenges
-Challenges to help improve my technical and programming skills
+Challenges to help improve my technical and programming skills in the Python programming language